JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 ## Reboot Before Testing

 Before you start a benchmark test, you should consider if you need to reboot components or not.
 For some components, it's important to start clean, with fresh memory and empty caches.
 This is especially important for the target machines, as it could cause big variations in test results.
-Another consideration here is to tune the hypervisor connection from your chosen broker to allow for mass actions to take place (such as reboot) within a given time frame.
+Another consideration is to tune the hypervisor connection from your chosen broker to allow for mass actions to take place (such as reboot) within a given time frame.
 Please refer to your broker documentation to read the current best practice guidelines.

-You could argue that a reboot is important for the hypervisor as well, but in our experience, the impact is negligible, especially when you don't use a memory sharing technology on hypervisor level.
+You could argue that a reboot is important for the hypervisor as well, but in our experience, the impact is negligible, especially when you don't use a memory sharing technology on the hypervisor.

-You can also reboot the client VMs (launchers) before each test.
+You can also reboot the client virtual machines used to start the user sessions (launchers) before each test.
 However, in some cases this can result in slower login times for the first user starting a session from that client.
-This can affect the average login scores and is something to be mindful of.
+This will affect the average login times and is something to be mindful of.

 ## Clients (Launchers)

 There are two methods of initiating a user session on the target VMs.

+- Direct to the console.
+- Via a remoting protocol.

-You can start a workload simulation by logging a user directly on the console of a target VM.
-The other method is to logon a session using a remoting protocol.
-This has the advantage of simulating the use of a display protocol as well (which has an impact on the resource usage on the target VM).
-You then need clients (physical or virtual) that connect using a display protocol and optionally a broker to distribute the session requests from the clients.
+Connecting via a remoting protocol has the advantage of simulating the use of a display protocol which has an impact on the resource usage on the target VM.
+If this approach is taken you need clients (physical or virtual) that connect using a display protocol and optionally a broker to distribute the session requests from the clients.

-When you use clients to initiate the sessions, it's important to configure these clients with the same specifications, think about screen resolution, display protocol settings and offload settings like video and audio.
+When you use clients to initiate the sessions, it's important to configure these clients with the same specifications.
+Examples of these configuration options are.

+- Screen resolution.
+- Display protocol settings.
+- Offload settings like video and audio.

 ## Logon Window